A Tale of Santa Claus, Hypergraphs and Matroids: An algorithm for Matroid Max-Min Allocation

-\begin{lemma} The signature vector decreases lexicographically after each iterative loop in the algorithm. \end{lemma} \begin{proof} Let $s = (s_0,\ldots,s_{\ell},\infty)$ be a signature vector at the beginning of a step in the algorithm, and let $s'$ be the result of $s$ through one iteration of the algorithm.
-For $\ell+1$ denoting the newest built layer in the algorithm, if the newest set of hyperedges found intersects at least $\frac{\varepsilon^2}{4}|C|$ many edges of $M$, then another layer in the augmenting tree is built and no layer is collapsed.
-Then $s' = (s_0,\ldots,s_{\ell},s_{\ell+1},\infty)$ is lexicographically smaller than $s$.
+\begin{lemma} The vector $s$ decreases lexicographically after each iterative loop in Algorithm \ref{fig:Algorithm}. \end{lemma} \begin{proof} Let $s = (s_0,\ldots,s_{\ell},\infty)$ be a signature vector at the beginning of a step in the algorithm, and let $s'$ be the result of $s$ through one iteration of the algorithm.
+For $\ell+1$ denoting the newest built layer in the algorithm and $H$ the newest set of hyperedges, if $H$ intersects at least $ \phi \cdot |H|$ many edges of $M$, then another layer in the augmenting tree is built and no layer is collapsed.
+We have $s' = (s_0,\ldots,s_{\ell},s_{\ell+1},\infty)$ is lexicographically smaller than $s$.